Building Healthy Communities Conference Scholarship

 A key goal of NYSHealth’s Building Healthy Communities priority area is to create healthy communities that lead to more New Yorkers of all ages eating healthy foods, being physically active, and having access to a range of programs that encourage healthy life choices.

 Many organizations across the State are doing smart, innovative work that is relevant to NYSHealth’s work to improve health in New York neighborhoods.
 These organizations should be elevating their work and informing key stakeholders at conferences and other convenings in New York and nationally.
 Yet, because of a lack of resources, they are often unable to do so.
 To address this issue, NYSHealth awarded grants through its Sponsoring Conference Participation in Support of Healthy Communities Request for Proposals (RFP).
 Through this RFP, NYSHealth sponsored community-based organizations, health departments, and other low-resource organizations to attend and present at local, State, and national conferences related to building healthy communities.
 In 2017, NYSHealth awarded the Dutchess County Department of Behavioral & Community Health (DBCH) a grant to participate in this initiative.

-With NYSHealth funding, the Dutchess County DBCH Commissioner will attend the National Association of County and City Health Officials conference, “Public Health Revolution: Bridging Clinical Medicine and Population Health.
-The conference encourages local health officials to become chief health strategists in their communities, and brings together stakeholders to improve population health.
-This conference will provide the Commissioner with an opportunity to network, collaborate with, and learn from other public health experts working toward improving health outcomes in their communities.
+With NYSHealth funding, the Dutchess County DBCH Commissioner attended the National Association of County and City Health Officials conference, “Public Health Revolution: Bridging Clinical Medicine and Population Health.
+The conference encouraged local health officials to become chief health strategists in their communities, and brought together stakeholders to improve population health.
+This conference provided the Commissioner with an opportunity to network, collaborate with, and learn from other public health experts working toward improving health outcomes in their communities.